Gold set for second week of gains on softer dollar - Up News Info

 “When gold stages powerful rallies these days, much of the flow seems to be dominated by momentum-seeking fast money.
 Unfortunately for gold, that money heads for the exit door at the first sign of trouble.”

-Gold has traded in a broad $1,749-$1,800 range so far this month, with a steep rally in U.S. benchmark 10-year Treasury yields limiting its upside by raising the non-interest bearing precious metal’s opportunity cost.
+A steep rally in U.S. benchmark 10-year Treasury yields so far this month has also limited gold’s upside by raising the non-interest bearing precious metal’s opportunity cost.

 Atlanta U.S Federal Reserve President Raphael Bostic said he expects high inflation to persist into 2022 and the central bank should raise interest rates by the end of next year.